Alternative view for "Projects" page

 Or something along those lines.
 Bonus point is that those with large screens see more projects on screen at anyone time (floated div grid)

-#10 Updated by Patrick Meidl over 6 years ago
+#10 Updated by Patrick Meidl almost 7 years ago

 also I totally agree with Terence Mill, the projects list in administration would be a much better starting point for me.